deep-reinforcement-learning-book/Chapter16-Robot-Learning-in-Simulation/README.md

-# Project2: RL for Robotics
+# Chapter 17: Robot Learning in Simulation
 ## Description:
 Example of Sawyer robot learning to reach the target with paralleled Soft Actor-Critic (SAC) algorithm, using PyRep for Sawyer robot simulation and game building.
 The environment is wrapped into OpenAI Gym format.
 <p align="center">